Newborn Session Guide

 It is never too early to book your newborn session.
 Due to the flexibility needed on my part and due dates only being an estimate, I can only book a few newborn sessions per month.
 Sessions are based on your estimated due date and we shift your session if needed based on baby’s actual arrival.

 -Pack your car the night before.
-It doesn’t matter if this is your first baby or your 5th, getting out of the house with a new infant takes time.
+It doesn’t matter if this is your first baby or your fifth, getting out of the house with a new infant takes time.
 Load the car with your diaper bag and any extras you have decided to bring to your session to simplify your morning.
 Pack list:

-– Pacifier – baby may not use one yet.
-It is only used for a short time if you feel it is necessary.
+– Pacifier (baby may not use one yet, it is only used for a short time if you feel it is necessary)

 – If bottle feeding, bring extra bottles.
 Warm water is provided for warming if needed.